There are days when I feel like I’m a bit of a stalker.

 - Make a decision between yellow gold, rose gold or white gold/silver.
 You may decide based on personal preference or perhaps you would prefer to consider your skin tone in making your choice.
 In general, the ‘golds’ complement warm skin tones, while the ‘silvers’ suit those with cooler toned colouring.

 - Consider your bone structure.
-For example, if you happen to be petite, you might choose particularly delicate pieces.
+For example, if you happen to be petite, you might choose particularly fine pieces.
 Those of us who are bigger boned have the option to go for more substantial pieces.

 - Don’t be afraid to select jewellery with personality.
 Wearing delicate jewellery doesn’t have to be boring.
 Precious and semi-precious stones add colour and charms or metal work can contribute movement.